Code-Institute-Submissions/ci-bloggy/bloggy/docs/TESTING.md

 If the validation of any of the fields fails on submit, a message will be displayed under the field in red text.

 Users details - username and password are compared to the ones in the database (password hash is checked using [bcrypt](https://flask-bcrypt.readthedocs.io/en/latest/)).
 If the details match user will be brought to their user page with flash message informing them they've been successfully logged in.
 If the details do not match, flash message will display "Details incorrect".

+### 🛠 User/profile page

+User/profile page displays user's profile photo, blog title and blog description.
+Underneath that, user's posts are displayed.

+Users are able to sort posts - refer to [**Home page posts sorting**](##🛠-home-page-posts-sorting) section for explanation and details.

+If the user that's logged in is viewing their own profile, underneath their posts, alongside read link, edit and delete links will be displayed.
+Similarly if admin user is logged in, edit and delete links will be displayed.

 ### 🛠 Write a new post form